eddiemon/git-workflow/README.md

 **Release** branches are temporary branches for fixing the last things before deploying a release.
 This could be updating changelogs, setting the version numbers, etc. Shall be deleted when merged to `master`.

 ## Adding functionality, correcting bugs

+#### Quick list:
+1. Create *feature branch* named `JIRA-id-meaningful-name`
+2. Add feature/fix bug
+3. Test
+4. Create pull request and have it reviewed
+5. Address all review comments
+6. Merge without fast-forward and remove the feature branch

 When a new feature is to be added, or a bug is to be fixed, a new *feature branch* shall be created from either `master`, or the release branch the fix is going into.

-Feature branch names shall start with the JIRA id, and then a short but meaningful name in lowercase letter and words joined together with hyphen, e.g.:
+Feature branch names shall start with the JIRA id, and then a short but meaningful name in lowercase letter and words joined together with hyphens (kebab-case), e.g.:

 `JIRA-55-add-new-io-signals`